Is Your Dog at Risk?

 - You can pick up your dog between 4-5 p.m. after the second injection and then bring them back the next day in the morning between 8-9 a.m. for the third injection

 Canine Heartworm Treatment

-Includes antibiotics, blood work, muscle relaxers, Immiticide and six months of heartworm prevention
+Includes antibiotics, blood work, muscle relaxers, Immiticide, and one year of heartworm prevention

 Crate for confinement – especially when you are not at home.
 If you are at home and your dog will rest quietly on the couch or nearby, they may do so.
 Absolutely NO roughhousing with other animals, kids, visitors, chasing toys, etc.